 I’m excited to share the highlights of my latest adventure: Ciudad de México!

 Stayed at The Red Tree House in Hipódromo neighborhood.
 Pretty popular among San Franciscans, New Yorkers, and digital nomads.

 Climbed three pyramids in the ancient city of Teotihuacan: Sun, Moon, and Quetzalcoatl.

 Bom dia!
 Backpacking for two weeks in the Philippines and Spain took a bit of a toll on me so I indulged in Porto in every way possible.
 I wined, dined, spoiled myself in a city that I grew to love while scaling its phenomenal hills and flaneuring by the Douro river.

 Fun fact: Porto was where JK Rowling lived to teach English and write Harry Potter novels!
 Inspired, I wrote, too, at a bar with vinho verde, passionate poetry slamming on my diary pages.
 There’s something magical about this city.

 Madrid had a bit of a low-key profile, and I embraced it fully.
 I meandered.
 Got lost in the old city.
 I also saw the major paintings by Goya, the Guernica of Picasso, the post-surrealist work of Miro.
 What I witnessed in that art genre was a loss of innocence, ponderings about mortality, and lots of gothic violence and human isolation.
-They gave me nightmares, the ghosts of my past showing up to say hello to me.
+They gave me nightmares, the ghosts of my past showing up to spook me.